Thomas and Meeks Griffin: Life

+Legacy

 Over 100 people petitioned Gov. Richard Manning to commute the brothers' sentence.
 The signatories included Blackstock's mayor, a sheriff, two trial jurors and the grand jury foreman.
 Nevertheless, they were sent to the electric chair.
-Thomas Griffin and Meeks Griffin were pardoned in October 2009 after Tom Joyner sought the pardons of his great-uncles from state appeals court in Columbia, South Carolina.
+Thomas Griffin and Meeks Griffin were pardoned in October 2009 after Tom Joyner, who was the grandnephew of the Griffin brothers through his father's family, sought from state appeals court in Columbia, South Carolina.

 Joyner learned about his relationship to the Griffins through research conducted for the PBS documentary, African American Lives 2, by Harvard scholar Henry Louis Gates Jr., which also traced 11 other relatives.

 Their case was dramatized in the 2021 supernatural horror film, Blackstock Boneyard.
 In said film, they return from the grave one hundred years later to take revenge on the descendants of the people responsible for their deaths.